aranscha/CUDA-AES/README.md

 foo@bar:~/tb$ pytest
 ```

 Note that if you want to run the timing experiments yourself, it is required to run the `create_test_cases.py` file first to generate the random input files.
+Generating these files takes about 20 minutes.
 Running all tests should take about 30s.

 ## Encrypting and Decrypyting a `.txt` file
 You can encrypt and decrypt any `.txt` file by using the `AES.py` script as follows: